0xsaika/powerline-zsh/README.md

 Tips
 ===============================

-	 * If you want change root indicator, chk line 287
+ * If you want delete root indicator, chk line 287 and comment out that line

 	'''python
+	#this line
 	powerline.append(Segment(powerline, ' $', fg, bg))
 	'''